aksommerville/shovel/README.md

  - - Just the barest minimum to prove everything out.
  - [ ] Native runtime.
  - [ ] Web runtime.
+ - - [ ] Gamepad
+ - - [ ] Audio
+ - - [ ] Message queues
+ - [ ] Consider abbreviating all the shared names, in the spirit of minification.
+ - [ ] Light bespoke minification of Javascript during the tool's "html" command.
+ - [ ] Insert title and favicon at tool html.